AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 ---
-description: To learn how to create courses, certifications, and learning programs in Captivate Prime, read this article.
+description: To learn how to create courses, certifications, and learning programs in Learning Manager, read this article.
 jcr-language: en_us
 title: Creating, modify, and publish courses
 contentowner: manochan